UD’s Return to Research under COVID-19

 Click on each phase for more details.
 We are now reviewing PI request forms for Phase 3.
 If you already have campus access and are bringing additional coworkers on-site and/or accessing additional space you must submit a new Phase 3 request.

 Governor’s stay at home order in place; travel restrictions.
-Local/regional COVID-19 cases and hospitalizations increasing; limited COVID-19 testing (diagnostic and/or antibody); limited access to PPE
+Local/regional COVID-19 cases and hospitalizations increasing; limited COVID-19 testing; limited access to PPE

 PHASE 0.
 ESSENTIAL WORK: Maintenance of animal and critical cell lines, equipment; activities that directly support state of Delaware requests.